Ali-Fathi/Python/projects/simple_calculator/README.md

  -----

 ###### INPUT
-    What would like to add, substract, multiply or divide ?
+    What would like to add, substract, multiply or divide? add

-            add

     What is first number/digit?
 2
     what is second number/digit?
 3